angristan/dockerfiles/diaspora/README.md

 ### Installation

-When running the instance for the first time, run both commands to setup and DB:
+When running the instance for the first time, run this command to setup the database:

 ```docker
 docker-compose run unicorn bin/rake db:create db:migrate